 Table Of Contents

 Microsoft Azure is the most popular cloud computing platform after Amazon Web Services (AWS).
 With over 200 services and resources available, there are plenty of ways to use Azure.
-This means the Azure public cloud allows for hundreds, if not thousands, of unique configurations.
+This means the Azure public cloud allows hundreds, if not thousands, of unique configurations.

 What Is Azure Monitoring?